Amin-doryani/1stpygame/README.md

 1st I was geting the object  attributes and drawin a rect there with x,y,w,h of the object (like the 1st comment in the image 6) then commented it and draw an image there.
 #
 # Anmshots !
-for the player shots It was easy.. when the space button clicked create a shot add it to list loop in the list change the x of every shot and display them. but for the Anmshots I don't have a key that will be clicked.. so I did this (image7) 1st I creat a list that have somthing like 198 numbern and  there is just one number that (number % 2 = 0) and it's 2. then I got the seconds now with help of datetime.. and check if  (seconds % 2 = 0) and if it's.
+for the player shots It was easy.. when the space button clicked create a shot add it to list loop in the list change the y of every shot and display them. but for the Anmshots I don't have a key that will be clicked.. so I did this (image7) 1st I creat a list that have somthing like 198 numbern and  there is just one number that (number % 2 = 0) and it's 2. then I got the seconds now with help of datetime.. and check if  (seconds % 2 = 0) and if it's.
 I got a random number from the numberslist and check if (the number % 2 = 0) then create the shot object and add it to a list then display it... yes it's a chanse of somthing like 0.5% to got 2 from the list..
 BUUUUT the idea is that we don't loop every 1s.. we loop a lot and we got a good amonts of shots